three distinctive programs

 The curriculum provides extensive courses in the history of British and American literature, in Anglophone literature from other countries, in literary theory, and in expository as well as Creative Writing.
 These diverse courses reflect the interests of students and the ever-widening area of English literary study.

-Students use the concentration in English as a foundation for a variety of careers where the analytic, reading, and writing skills gained in the major are especially valued; as background for advanced training in professional schools (law, medicine, journalism, and business, for example); and for postgraduate work in literature.
-But the department also regards its goals as helping students become readers of literature and culture throughout their lives.
+Students use the concentration in English as a foundation for a variety of careers where the analytic, reading, and writing skills gained in the major are especially valued as background for advanced training in professional schools such as law, medicine, journalism, and business, as well as for post-graduate work in literature.
+The Department of English also regards its goal as helping students to become readers of literature and culture throughout their lives.